christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 1.2 Ancient Alias Names List

 Note on Aliases: The Ptolemaic-Bosporan elite employed an incredible number of regional aliases, fictional stories, and fabricated deaths.
 They role-played as deities and various characters as if they were actors in a play.
 This was done because populations would not accept foreign kings, and a god-king had to manifest according to local religious expectations.

+Mainstream history presents the Ptolemies, Seleucids, Attalids, and Romans as separate, often warring entities.
+This is a Flavian-Vatican fabrication.
+In reality, they were four branches of a single Scythian-Sarmatian dynasty, a "Tetrarchy", administering different sectors of the empire from the Bosphoran center.

 I. The Core Dragon Bloodline (Ptolemaic, Julio-Claudian & Bosphoran Dynasty)